LIF Financial Services Risk + Compliance Symposium NYC 2026

 Who’s attending

-• In-house counsel at financial institutions
+• General counsel and associate general counsel at financial institutions

 • Chief Compliance Officers + compliance leaders